 The Pack Assessment Ambassadors (PAA) are undergraduate students who apply and are selected to work with DASA Assessment on projects that help the Division of Academic and Student Affairs (DASA) best support success of the whole student.
 Ambassadors are trained to conduct focus groups on student attitudes and experiences, learn and participate in data analysis, and develop the assessment and leadership skills that are valued in a wide variety of career paths.

-The Pack Assessment Ambassadors’ work supports Retention Foundations Assessment, a DASA initiative coordinated by the Office of Assessment to study the underlying variables that impact student retention at NC State.
+The Pack Assessment Ambassadors’ work supports Retention Foundations Assessment, a DASA initiative coordinated by DASA Assessment to study the underlying variables that impact student retention at NC State.
 Each spring semester, Ambassadors examine a different theme that affects undergraduate retention.
-The Office of Assessment trains and collaborates with Ambassadors to carry out data collection and analysis that will help the Division of Academic and Student Affairs support academic success for all students.
-In spring 2019, Ambassadors focused on the topic of academic engagement, or the extent to which students are behaviorally, cognitively, and emotionally engaged in their academic lives.
-Read more about the spring 2019 Ambassadors’ work with the retention topic of academic engagement.
-In spring 2020, Ambassadors will work with DASA to learn more about NC State students’ grit and growth mindset.
+DASA Assessment trains and collaborates with Ambassadors to carry out data collection and analysis that will help the Division of Academic and Student Affairs support academic success for all students.
+In spring 2020, Ambassadors focused on the topic of long-term goal setting as it relates to student success.
+Other topics from previous years include student academic engagement and sense of belonging.

 How to Apply

 Applications for the Ambassador program are accepted during each fall semester and new ambassadors begin working together in the spring.
 Students are selected for participation based on their academics, leadership, and demonstrated interest in developing assessment or research skills.
 The ambassadorship is an unpaid, on-campus opportunity to gain training and hands-on experience in data collection and analysis.

 We are not currently accepting applications for the spring 2021 semester.
 Please reach out to email@example.com with any questions.